Quick links to the models mentioned on this page:

 They usually have pulsonic cones stamped H1777 or 003 with the welvic doping on both sides of the cone.
 Rated 25 watt, with the hammered/oyster paint finish to the chassis.

 Notice the unusual solder terminals.
 The lead wires come through a pair of rubber grommets below and then upto the metal solder points above, very few Celestion guitar speakers were made like this.
 The change in chassis design is probably the only noticable difference between T1217 and T1134.
 The log book entry for T1217 does confirm this: “as T1134 but with new type pressure housing”.

 T1221 is Celestion’s most legendary speaker – the classic G12M speaker with the 75Hz cone.
 Known simply as “the greenback” ever since its reissue in the 80’s.

 The T1221 was the stock speaker in Marshall lead guitar 4×12 cabinets (1960 model cabs) from the mid 1960’s up until the late 1970’s and was also used by many other brands at the time.
 As such it is an absolute classic speaker and can be heard on countless albums.
 Famously used by Angus Young and an important ingredient in Van Halen’s “brown sound”.

-After a few years of non-production in the 1980’s (what were they thinking?)
-Celestion re-issued this speaker in the late 1980’s and they are still making them today.
-Now available as 20w heritage reissue (also re-labelled as EVH), or the standard 25w model.
+After a few years of non-production in the 1980’s – what were they thinking? – Celestion re-issued this speaker in the late 1980’s and they are still making them today, available as G12M Greenback.

 A popular speaker with classic rock and blues guitarists.
 People often describe the tone as ‘woody’.
 This is a tighter sounding speaker than the G12H and compresses nicely when pushed hard enough, with a warm and ‘juicy’ sounding mid-range, and a little more character to the tone than the G12H.